ZwiebelnX/TransactionManagement/README.md

 4. **📈 Scalability**: CQRS allows independent scaling of read and write operations
 5. **🛡️ Maintainability**: Clear boundaries make the code easier to understand and modify
 6. **🚀 Performance**: Caching and query optimization on the read side

+## 🚀 Areas for Improvement

+While the current implementation demonstrates solid architectural principles, there are several areas that could be enhanced for production readiness and scalability:

+1. **🔐 Authentication and Frontend Integration** - Add authentication mechanisms, role-based access control, and develop frontend interaction logic for a complete user experience.

+2. **⚡ Database Concurrency Optimization** - The current coarse-grained read-write locks can become a bottleneck under high concurrency, requiring fine-grained locking strategies for better performance.

+3. **🗄️ Complete CQRS Database Segregation** - Due to memory store limitations, CQRS pattern is not fully realized at the database layer, preventing independent scaling of read and write operations.

 ## 🏷️ Version